SFIEssential/DualEMobilityData-datasets/README.md

 Welcome to our repository focused on E-Bike and E-Scooter trips.
 We aim to offer open-source datasets for E-Mobility research, particularly in urban commuting using electric bikes and scooters.
 These datasets, collected around Dublin City University, consider key factors influencing energy consumption.

 # Dataset Description
 Our datasets are divided into two parts: E-Bike and E-Scooter trips, totaling 36 and 30 trips, respectively.
-The E-Bike data were collected using the Electric Trekking Bike T1 of [Eleglide](https://eleglide.com/products/removable-battery-100km-range-electric-trekking-touring-bike-t1) E-bike, and the E-Scooter data from the [Mi Electric Scooter Pro 2](https://www.xiaomi.ie/mi-electric-scooter-pro-2/) of Xiaomi E-Scooter.
+The E-Bike data were collected using the [Electric Trekking Bike T1](https://eleglide.com/products/removable-battery-100km-range-electric-trekking-touring-bike-t1) of Eleglide E-bike, and the E-Scooter data from the [Mi Electric Scooter Pro 2](https://www.xiaomi.ie/mi-electric-scooter-pro-2/) of Xiaomi E-Scooter.

 ## E-Bike Dataset
 The E-Bike featured in our dataset includes a 250 W motor with a top speed of 25 km/h, a range of 100 km, and a 450 Wh battery.
 It is equipped with a power assist module offering five levels of assist/electric mode corresponding to different speeds.
 Our dataset captures various real-world scenarios by including trip attributes for different pedal assist levels.

 ### Data Collection Setup
-We employed the iGS630 of iGPSPORT GPS Bike Computer [iGPSPORT](https://www.igpsport.com/igs630-highlights) GPS Bike Computer and [LivLov V2](https://www.amazon.co.uk/LIVLOV-V2-Cadence-Speed-Sensor/dp/B08XNHDN6F?ref_=ast_sto_dp) Bike Cadence and Speed Sensors for data collection.
+We employed the [iGS630 of iGPSPORT GPS Bike Computer](https://www.igpsport.com/igs630-highlights) and [LivLov V2 Bike Cadence and Speed Sensors](https://www.amazon.co.uk/LIVLOV-V2-Cadence-Speed-Sensor/dp/B08XNHDN6F?ref_=ast_sto_dp) for data collection.
 Attributes such as timestamps, GPS coordinates, altitude, speed, assistance level, and distance were recorded.

 ### Data Processing